bitfoundation/bitplatform/CONTRIBUTING.md

 We always welcome bug reports, API proposals and overall feedback.
 Here are a few tips on how you can make reporting your issue as effective as possible.

-The bit platform codebase is consisted of multiple projects/products in a monorepo structure.
+The bit platform codebase consists of multiple projects/products in a monorepo structure.
 Depending on the feedback you might want to file the issue with enough information to distinguish it among these projects/products.

 ### Finding Existing Issues